Point pattern analysis

-Point pattern analysis (PPA) is the study of the spatial arrangements of points in (usually 2-dimensional) space.
+Point pattern analysis (PPA) is the study of point patterns, the spatial arrangements of points in space (usually 2-dimensional space).
 The simplest formulation is a set X = {x ∈ D} where D, which can be called the 'study region,' is a subset of Rn, a n-dimensional Euclidean space.

 Description

 The easiest way to visualize a 2-D point pattern is a map of the locations, which is simply a scatterplot but with the provision that the axes are equally scaled.
 If D is not the boundary of the map then it should also be indicated.
 An empirical definition of D would be the convex hull of the points, or at least their bounding box, a matrix of the ranges of the coordinates.
 Another straightforward way to visualize the points is a 2D histogram (sometimes called a quadrats) that bins the points into rectangular regions.
 A benefit of quadrat analysis is that it forces the analysis to take into account possible scales within which statistically significant inhomogeneities may be occurring.